 Open access directory for data repositories

 Depending on research area, data can often be deposited in one or more open repositories and will provide access to your data.
-The following link has a list of repositories and databases available and are sorted by research areas.
+Visit the Open Access Directory for a list of repositories and databases that are available and sorted by research areas.

 NSF public access repository

 The NSF Public Access Repository (NSF-PAR) is the designated repository where NSF-funded investigators deposit peer-reviewed, published journal articles and juried conference papers.
 NSF-PAR also provides search mechanisms to enable you to find and use these articles and papers.
 View NSF's Frequently Asked Questions (FAQs) for Public Access.

 You can find more resources through the University of Oregon Libraries data management.

 The Scholarworks repository is an open access and public repository available to the University faculty and serves as a place to archive research datasets and publications for long term.

 University researchers who are interested in depositing the data into this public repository should contact repository administrator (Rohit Patil) via email firstname.lastname@example.org.
 After understanding the data, an intellectual property librarian will determine if you have rights to deposit your research material, or if we need to ask the rightsholder for permission.
 For each item submitted to the repository the rightsholder must agree to the non-exclusive ScholarWorks repository license.

 University ScholarWorks Repository License (IUScholarWorks Repository License [Indiana University Libraries] 2015)